The AOC 24V2H is a budget 24″ 1080p IPS monitor with AMD FreeSync and an ultra-slim design.

 AMD FreeSync is supported over HDMI with a 48-75Hz/FPS variable refresh rate (VRR) range.
 If you have a compatible graphics card or an Xbox One console, FreeSync will eliminate all screen tearing and stuttering within its VRR range.

-Unfortunately, since the AOC 24V2H IPS monitor doesn’t have a DisplayPort input, you cannot use FreeSync on compatible NVIDIA GPUs, but you can still use the monitor up to 75Hz without any issues.
+Unfortunately, since the AOC 24V2H IPS monitor doesn’t have a DisplayPort input, you cannot use FreeSync on compatible NVIDIA GPUs.
+However, you can still use the monitor up to 75Hz without any issues.

 Note that there’s no AMD FreeSync option in the OSD (On-Screen Display) menu of the AOC 24V2H.
-It’s automatically enabled and if you wish to disable it, you can do it in the GPU’s drivers settings.
+It’s automatically enabled, and if you would like to disable it, you can do it in the GPU’s drivers settings.

-The OSD menu consists of the standard picture adjustments such as contrast, brightness, color temperature, gamma (three modes), overdrive (Off, Weak, Medium, and Strong), etc.
+The OSD menu consists of standard picture adjustment tools such as contrast, brightness, color temperature, gamma (three modes), overdrive (Off, Weak, Medium, and Strong), etc.

-Overall, the image quality is excellent out of the box though a bit of tweaking here and there will improve the picture.
+Overall, the image quality is excellent out of the box, although a bit of tweaking here and there will enhance the picture.
 We recommend using this website for calibration.